The Banking Regulation Review: European Union

 There are also extensive provisions of EU law setting out anti-money laundering requirements, but these are beyond the scope of this chapter.

 In its September 2013 Communication on shadow banking, the Commission identified increasing the transparency of securities financing transactions (SFTs) as a priority area.
 This prompted it to publish a proposal for a regulation on the reporting and transparency of SFTs in January 2014 (the SFT Regulation).
-The final text of the SFT Regulation36 was formally adopted on 25 November 2015 and came into force on 12 January 2016; ESMA published a final report on its proposed regulatory and implementing technical standards in March 2017.
-The Commission adopted these technical standards on 13 December 2018 and they entered into force on 11 April 2019.
+The final text of the SFT Regulation38 was formally adopted on 25 November 2015 and came into force on 12 January 2016.
+The Commission adopted related regulatory and implementing technical standards on 13 December 2018, which entered into force on 11 April 2019.

 - counterparties must report details of SFTs to a registered or recognised trade repository no later than the working day following the conclusion of the transaction;